NVIDIA/NeMo/docs/source/core/core.rst

 - experiment logging/visualization
 - model checkpointing

-Please see the `Hydra Tutorials <https://hydra.cc/docs/tutorials/intro>`_ for an introduction to using Hydra.
+For an introduction to using Hydra, refer to the `Hydra Tutorials <https://hydra.cc/docs/tutorials/intro>`_.

-With Hydra we can configure everything needed for NeMo with three interfaces:
+With Hydra, we can configure everything needed for NeMo with three interfaces:

 - Command Line (CLI)
 - Configuration Files (YAML)